nhwilly/resolution_callback/README.md

 The `MaterialApp` is rebuilt when the user changes and, using the user's language preferences and the `locale` property, we can change locales even when the `localeListResolutionCallback` isn't triggered.
 This allows us to address a multilingual user base from a single, shared device.

 However, we are using the same part of this app on a user's personal device and wish to respond to their changes in locale preferences properly.
 This is where problem #2 gets ugly.
-Effectively, the second call that's triggered tells us the device only supports one locale.
+Effectively, the second call that's triggered on startup tells us the device only supports one locale.